shmcfarl/calisti_workshop/03-traffic.md

 Select the pencil icon on the far right of the existing traffic management rule.

-Set the Following values
+Set the Following values:
-- SUBSET v1 - WEIGHT: 0
-- SUBSET v2 - WEIGHT: 0
+- Click the X on the first row to delete the v1 subset
+- Click the X on the second row to delete the v2 subset
 - SUBSET v3 - WEIGHT: 100

+Select "Apply"

 ![traffic m3](images/mtraffic_3.png)